ArnoldDP/OStim-Community-Modlist/README.md

  ### Music

- Just like SFX, the vanilla audio has been improved and several new songs have been added.
+ Just like SFX, the vanilla OST has improved clarity and several new songs have been added.
 This kind of stuff is rather subjective so feel free to disable Around the Fire, Nyghtfall, and Nordenhamr, if you only want the vanilla OST.

  </details>